debops/debops/docs/organizational-structure.rst

 The DebOps Project Leader is selected from the group of Developers.
 He/she has the last word in any issue that arise within the Project and his decisions are final.
-The Leader creates the version tags in the :command:`git` repositories signed by his/her GPG key.
+The Leader creates the version tags in the :command:`git` repositories signed by his/her OpenPGP key.
 Also, the Leader is the only person with full write access to all repositories and resources of the project.

 The UNIX group for the DebOps Leader used on the Project assets should be named